zanysoft/laravel-responsive-filemanager/README.md

 **If you wan't to use it for comercial purpose take a look on [the author (Alberto Peripolli ) website](https://responsivefilemanager.com/#download-section)**

-*This repo is under MIT Licence except parts where antoher licence is mentioned in file.*
+This repo is under MIT Licence except parts where antoher licence is mentioned in file.

-### Corrections are made to RFM in order to

-- Prevent collisions
-- Fix small errors
-- Adapt to Laravel

 The Laravel plugin code part here is under **MIT Licence**.

 *The RFM author delivers a commercial version of his code (a modified ```include.js```).
 You will need to modify this file if you use CSRF check on your laravel app by adding ```_token: jQuery('meta[name="csrf-token"]').attr('content')``` on ajax calls.
 You can use [www.diffchecker.com](https://www.diffchecker.com) to check modifications you will have to apply to your ```include.commercial.js``` file.
 I can't deliver myself a licence to use RFM for commercial purpose*

-__**If you have some corrections, recommendations or anything else to say please let me know.
-Don't hesitate to make PR if you done something cool you wan't to share**__
+__**If you have some corrections, recommendations or anything else to say please let me know.**__

 **__[Read Responsive File Manager Documentation](https://responsivefilemanager.com/index.php#documentation-section)__**

 ___

 ## **How to Install ?**

-## **#1**

 ### *Install in your project*